hasanaliqureshi/Go-Validation/README.md

 | oneNumber          | return `false` if input value doesn't have at least one number character |
 | isSpecialCharacter | return `false` if input value doesn't have at least one special character |

+## Using Multiple Methods:

+I've design the methods in a way that multiple methods can be used in a line.

+For example to check for a strong password you can use.

+`userInput.minLength(8).oneLowerCase().oneUpperCase().oneNumber().isSpecialCharacter().check()`

+The above code will check for the applied methods and will return boolean `false` if any method doesn't validate the password.